 Skip links

-PROPTECH-X : Stamp duty rises to 5% on second homes – Reeves hammers property industry
+PROPTECH-X : Extra 2% Stamp duty on second homes – Reeves hammers property industry

 Immediate rise on SDLT for buying second home in £40 Bn Tax rise budget

-In a shock announcement that nearly made me fall off the sofa as I watched the Chancellor of the Exchequer Rachal Reeves in full flow, she stated that as of midnight on the 30th of October 2024, anyone buying a second home and completing will be paying SDLT at a whopping 5% rate.
-At present the level is 3% for such transactions.
+In a shock announcement that nearly made me fall off the sofa as I watched the Chancellor of the Exchequer Rachal Reeves in full flow, she stated that as of midnight on the 30th of October 2024, anyone buying a second home and completing will be paying a whopping 2% more, at every rate band level.
+On a £280k purchase of a second home the SDLT fee will now be £15,500, hugely impacting on the landlord and holiday home marketplace.
+From the 1st of April 2025 it will rise to £18,000.

 It is clear that this government is for the workers or rather, in a misguided way the ‘working class’ which Starmer and his cabinet seem to think may not be Landlords.
 Any rise in the cost of buying a property asset to then rent to a tenant, increases the rent that is being sought.
 Extra taxation just means higher rents, less landlords buying property which in turn reduces supply of rentable property which inflates rents – after all the PRS is a marketplace.